University of Leicester

 Professional accreditation

-Accredited by the British Psychological Society (BPS)
+• Accredited by the British Psychological Society (BPS)

-Ongoing approval from Health and Care Professions Council (HCPC)
+• Ongoing approval from Health and Care Professions Council (HCPC)

-There are no Accreditation of Prior Experiential Learning (APEL) concessions, exemptions or advanced progression with regards to training and experience prior to entry onto the course, nor once on the course.
+• There are no Accreditation of Prior Experiential Learning (APEL) concessions, exemptions or advanced progression with regards to training and experience prior to entry onto the course, nor once on the course

 Approach and theories

-The Systemic Practice module is currently accredited by the Association of Family Therapy.
-Trainees successfully attending teaching and completing relevant coursework can be awarded a statement of equivalence for foundation level systemic family therapy training, on completion of their DClinPsy training.
+Trainees will develop knowledge and skills in four core theoretical models CBT, psychodynamic, systemic and community psychology.
+The Systemic Practice module is accredited by the Association of Family Therapy meaning that trainees successfully attending teaching and completing relevant coursework can be awarded a statement of equivalence for foundation level systemic family therapy training.
+Other approaches are also covered over the course of training.

 Placement locations